 Language is one of the barriers to the process.
 You have to do it on almost country by country basis.
 That being said, the US healthcare system has its peculiarities.
-It’s based on private insurers, and most of the market is based on what is called fee-for-service.
+It’s based on private insurers, and most of the market is based on fee-for-service.

 We have a value proposition that is more based on what is called value-based care.
-If you use our device, you will have fewer hospital admissions to a certain degree that works against the private hospitals, because they get paid by admissions.
-If they have fewer admissions, they are billing less.
+Using our device, you will have fewer hospital admissions to a certain degree that works against the private hospitals because they get paid by admissions.
+So if they have fewer admissions, they are billing less.

 Most of the US market works in that way.

-But the US is changing and adopted Value-based care more than they were before.
+But the US is changing and adopting Value-based care more than they were before.
 Payers know if you can intervene early, you will change the cost structure of the overall care.
-There are benefits to that.
+So there are benefits to that.

 It’s not fully implemented.
-Hopefully, it’s a direction that the US is heading in.
+But, hopefully, it’s a direction that the US is heading in.

 Absolutely, but it’s going too slow.
 For example, 90% of the US market is on a fee-for-service scheme today, and only 10% of the market is value-based.
 So, until you have a fee-for-service value proposition, the size of the medical market you can access is much smaller.

 As a startup, you have to have both your value-based pitch, which I agree with you is the future, and obviously what the patients care about.
 But, you also have to have your fee-for-service pitch.
 That’s very important to convince investors.
 To demonstrate that you can access revenue earlier.
 That’s very challenging in the US to navigate this process.